 Over the last 15 years, it has been repeatedly claimed that control has more expressive power than shift.
-Even though this claim is now disproved [8,39,59], it is still unclear how to program with control-like dynamic delimited continuations.
+Even though this claim is now disproved [12,47,68], it is still unclear how to program with control-like dynamic delimited continuations.
 In fact, in 15 years, only toy examples have been advanced to illustrate the difference between static and dynamic delimited continuations, such as the one in Section 2.5.

 In this article, we have filled this vacuum by using dynamic delimited continuations to program breadth-first traversal.
 We have accounted for the dynamic queuing mechanism inherent to breadth-first traversal with the dynamic concatenation of stack frames that is specific to control and that makes it go beyond what is traditionally agreed upon as being continuation-passing style (CPS).
 We have presented two examples of breadth-first traversal: the breadth-first counterpart of the traditional samefringe function and Okasaki's breadth-first numbering pearl.
-We have recently proposed yet another example that exhibits the difference between shift and control [6, page 20] [7, page 5].
+We have recently proposed yet another example that exhibits the difference between shift and control [7, Section 4.6] [11, page 5].

 One lesson we have learned here is how helpless one can feel when going beyond CPS.
 Unlike with shift and reset, there is no infrastructure for transforming programs that use control and prompt.
-We have therefore relied on CPS and on defunctionalization as guidelines, and we have built on the vision of data-structure continuations (stacks for depth-first traversals and queues for breadth-first traversals) proposed by Friedman 25 years ago [66, page 179] to infer the breadth-first traversals.
+We have therefore relied on CPS and on defunctionalization as guidelines, and we have built on the vision of data-structure continuations (stacks for depth-first traversals and queues for breadth-first traversals) proposed by Friedman 25 years ago [80, page 179] to infer the breadth-first traversals.
 We would have been hard pressed to come up with these examples only by groping for delimited continuations in direct style.1

-Since control, even more dynamic delimited-control operators have been proposed [32, 35, 47, 49, 55], all of which go beyond CPS but only two of which, to the best of our knowledge, come with motivating examples illustrating their specificity:
+Since control, even more dynamic delimited-control operators (some of which generate control delimiters dynamically) have been proposed [27, 39, 42, 56, 58, 64], all of which go beyond CPS but only two of which, to the best of our knowledge, come with motivating examples illustrating their specificity:

-- In his PhD thesis [2], Balat uses the extra expressive power of Gunter, Rémy, and Riecke's control operators set and cupto over that of shift and reset to prototype a type-directed partial evaluator for the lambda-calculus with sums [3,4]. - In his PhD thesis [49], Nanevski introduces two new dynamic delimited-control operators, mark and recall, and illustrates them with a function partitioning a natural number into the lists of natural numbers that add to it.
+- In his PhD thesis [2], Balat uses the extra expressive power of Gunter, Rémy, and Riecke's control operators set and cupto over that of shift and reset to prototype a type-directed partial evaluator for the lambda-calculus with sums [3,4]. - In his PhD thesis [58], Nanevski introduces two new dynamic delimited-control operators, mark and recall, and illustrates them with a function partitioning a natural number into the lists of natural numbers that add to it.
 He considers both depth-first and breadth-first generation strategies, and conjectures that the latter cannot be written using shift and reset.
 As such, his is our closest related work.